 Following the bombing of Pearl Harbor, a great demand for Who’s Who in America arises from the mushrooming war agencies in the first half of the 1940s.

-Only a fraction of the government orders could be met for Volume 22 (1942-1943), Volume 23 (1944-1945) and Volume 24 (1946-1947).
-One colonel calls publisher Wheeler Sammons and asks for 2,000 copies of Volume 23 for overseas use.
-With employee shortages the company does not even have 25 copies at their disposal.
-Sammons also recounts a story from 1944 where he receives an emphatic demand for an inordinate number of books from a large new installation.
-Once again he is not able to meet the demand and it isn’t until a year later, after the bombings of Hiroshima and Nagasaki that he recalls the call came from Oak Ridge, Tennessee, a production site for the Atomic Bomb.
+Only a fraction of government orders were met for Volume 22 (1942-1943), Volume 23 (1944-1945) and Volume 24 (1946-1947).
+One colonel calls publisher Wheeler Sammons Jr. and asks for 2,000 copies of Volume 23 for overseas use.
+With employee shortages, the company does not even have 25 copies at their disposal.
+In 1944, Sammons receives an emphatic demand for an inordinate number of books from a large new installation.
+Once again, he is not able to meet the demand and it is not until a year later, following the bombings of Hiroshima and Nagasaki that a call comes from Oak Ridge, Tennessee, a production site for the atomic bomb.